Welcome to Class 1!

 Thank you for looking at our class web-page.
 This page will let you know what we are learning about each half-term, contain suggestions for helping learning at home, and display photos and children's work so you can see what we have been up to!

-Learner of the Week - Lucy
+Learner of the Week - Alfie

 Keep looking on our class page to see photos of this year's children learning and having fun in class 1.

 Please remember if you have any questions or concerns to feel free to come and see me before or after school.